It’s a showdown:

-A healthy, nutritious salad chock full of vegetable goodness and grilled chicken vs a decadent, just out of the oven, warm brownie with ice cream on top….
+A healthy, nutritious salad chock full of vegetable goodness and grilled chicken vs. a decadent, just out of the oven, warm brownie with ice cream on top….

 Which would you pick?

-And the more important question…how in Sam Hill do you make healthy food choices when you’re faced with such warm, gooey, delicious temptations?!
+How in Sam Hill do you make healthy food choices when you’re faced with such warm, gooey, delicious temptations?!

 I’ve had women ask me how I make my own healthy choices throughout the day.
 Because when you’re first starting out on this journey, it’s daunting to continuously choose the hummus and carrots when there’s leftover cake sitting on the counter.